OnsachiNene/Employee-Termination/README.md

-# Welcome to my Employee Termination Exploratory Analysis!
-Stay with me as we uncover the secrets of this dataset
+# 👋 Welcome!
+Pleasure to have YOU (movie reference, hehe) here.
+Here’s What I Discovered About Employee Attrition

+### What is Employee Attrition?
+Employee attrition refers to the gradual reduction of a company’s workforce through voluntary resignations, retirements, or other forms of departure without immediate replacement.
+Understanding attrition helps organizations identify patterns behind employee turnover and develop strategies to improve retention.

+##Project Overview
-### This Project is all about:
+### This project focuses on:
-- Cleaning and Norminalizing jumbled datasets
+- Cleaning and normalizing a complex, unstructured dataset
-- Perfoming CRUD operations to answer burning questions
+- Performing CRUD (Create, Read, Update, Delete) operations to answer key business questions
-- Putting all of this information in a picture, i mean, its worth more than a thousand words anyway.
+- Visualizing insights from the data to effectively communicate findings

 ### Data Source
-#### On a very sunny day while i was lazying away, my friend, Ben (Pseudo name) sent me this dataset, ill ask her where exactly she got it from.
-The data set is saved as "Try this. csv".
-It contains information about the employees, you know, regular stuff, Id, department and so on, as well as their hire and termination dates.
+#### The dataset was provided by a colleague (referred to here as "Ben") and is saved as "Try this.csv".
+It contains employee information including IDs, departments, hire dates, and termination dates, offering a foundation to explore patterns related to employee attrition.

 ### Tools used
 - Excel (Power Query: Missing Value Handling, Data Type Fixes)